edgecollective/edge-blog/co2/index.md

 If no such devices exist, then it is useful to attempt to design a device that attempts to optimally meet these criteria, making CO2 tracer gas measurements as easy and effective as possible.

-We've been working on an open source CO2 monitor design, outlined [here](), in order to attempt to mee this goal.
+We've been working on an open source CO2 monitor design, outlined [here](), in order to attempt to meet this goal.

 ![](/img/co2/rev_3_3d_render.png)